 - 34. The Court has started a risk management project in order to ensure its business continuity, by incorporating structured Court-wide risk management processes within its operation.
-The project comprises four consecutive phases: - Phase 1: risk identification and impact analysis - Phase 2: risk strategy selection - Phase 3: strategy implementation - Phase 4: risk management continuity follow-up (testing, training and reviewing)
+The project comprises four consecutive phases: - Phase 1: risk identification and impact analysis - Phase 2: risk strategy selection - Phase 3: strategy implementation - Phase 4: risk management continuity follow-up (testing, training and reviewing) - 35.
+Phases 1 and 2 are being conducted in 2008 and will result in a comprehensive matrix of risks weighted against their probabilities of occurrence, as well as a proposed strategy to address the major risks.
+As a result of the first two phases and after a comprehensive review of the proposed strategy, the Court will, in 2009, implement the measures selected to address the risks.
+The last phase will be targeted towards ensuring proper reviews and updates of the risk project, to ensure that the selected strategy is aligned with possibly changing priorities and circumstances.

-&lt;sup>4 Report of the Court on Human Resources - Development of a Human Resources Strategy: Progress Report (ICC-ASP/7/6).
+4 Report of the Court on Human Resources - Development of a Human Resources Strategy: Progress Report, ICC-ASP/7/6.